-Check out the one we purchased through Amazon for use in our multi-purpose room to connect our PC to our 50″ flat screen TV.
+Check out the one we purchased from Amazon for use in our multi-purpose room to connect our PC to our 50″ flat screen TV.
 It works great!

-It has saved us tremendous headache for little expense.
+It has saved us a tremendous headache for little expense.

 How To Connect To Your TV Or Projector Wirelessly